Summer Exhibition & Festival Program Open Call

 Please note: The Wassaic Artist Residency Program will be accepting applications starting December 15 – that application can found here.

 WHAT IS THE SUMMER EXHIBITION?

-Our annual Summer Exhibition is up from mid-June through September 18 and open to the public every weekend (including the weekend of our Summer Festival).
+Our annual Summer Exhibition is up from May 20 through mid-September and open to the public every weekend (including the weekend of our Summer Festival).
 The exhibition includes the work of roughly 80 emerging artists, who have either participated in the Wassaic Artist Residency Program or have applied through our Open Call.
 The exhibition is housed in Maxon Mills, an historic grain elevator in the heart of Wassaic.
-View images of our 2015 Summer Exhibition here.
+View images of our 2016 Summer Exhibition here.

 WHAT IS THE SUMMER FESTIVAL PROGRAM?

 We curate a program of performance and temporary installation for our Summer Festival, the first weekend in August — August 4 – August 6, 2017.
 The Wassaic Project Summer Festival is a free, annual celebration of art, music, dance, and community, and attracts over 4,000 visitors a year.
 Read more about the projects included in our 2016 Summer Festival Program here.

 DO I NEED TO APPLY IF I WAS A WASSAIC RESIDENT IN THE PAST YEAR?

 Yes, you submit a proposal using the online form and pay no submission fee.
 Residents from the past year receive preferred consideration during the Exhibition and Festival selection process.
 If you have not been contacted by the Wassaic Project already, please email email@example.com.

 WHAT KIND OF WORK ARE YOU LOOKING FOR?